-Gaining new perspectives on a chosen academic field Increasing understanding of different cultures Enhancing personal development Developing different perspectives on US culture Gaining self-confidence and independence Learning skills for the future international job market
+Gaining new perspectives on a chosen academic field Increasing understanding of different cultures Enhancing personal development Developing different perspectives on U.S. culture Gaining self-confidence and independence Learning skills for the future international job market

-This program guide is to be used together with the general Study Abroad Handbook.
-The handbook has information that is valid for all study abroad programs.
-This guide will provide you with specific information for the Winchester study abroad program.
-It is designed to complement the handbook, study abroad orientation, and your individual pre-departure preparations.
+Use this program guide together with the general Study Abroad (SA) Handbook.
+The Handbook has information for all study abroad programs.
+This guide has specific information for the Puebla exchange.
+It is designed to complement the SA Handbook, study abroad orientation, and your individual pre-departure preparations.

-Please realize that although this guide contains all of the information available at the time of printing, it is impossible for any single resource to answer all of your questions.
+Although all the information available at the time of publishing has been used, it is impossible for any single resource to answer all of your questions.
 Your peer advisor will email additional information throughout the semester.
-Please contact the Center for International Education (CIE) staff, your peer advisor, and past program participants with your specific questions.
-You should also make use of the additional written and web resources listed towards the end of this guide.
+We also encourage you to contact your peer advisor, the Center for International Education (CIE) staff, and past program participants with your specific questions.

-Basic questions only vou can answer include:
+Basic questions only you can answer include: